OCA/stock-logistics-warehouse/stock_dynamic_routing/readme/DESCRIPTION.rst

 This is what this feature is doing: on the High-Bay location, you define a "routing rule".
 A routing rule selects a different operation type for the move.
-The extra transfer will have the selected operation type, and be added before the chain of moves.
+The extra transfer will have the selected operation type, and be added dynamically, on reservation, before the chain of moves.

 When putting away:

 A put-away rule targets the High-Bay location.
 An operation Input-Highbay is created.
 You expect Input-Handover-Highbay.

-You can configure a routing operation for the put-away on the High-Bay Location.
+You can configure a dynamic routing for the put-away on the High-Bay Location.
 The operation type of the new Handover move will the one of the matching routing rule, and its destination will be the destination of the operation type.